Services / PAT Testing

 What happens if an appliance fails PAT testing?

-Failed appliances are labelled, recorded in your asset register and removed from service.
-The engineer will advise whether the item is repairable or should be disposed of.
-Replacement items can be re-tested on a follow-up visit if required.
+Failed appliances are clearly labelled, recorded in your asset register with the specific failure mode, and removed from service.
+The engineer will advise whether the item is repairable (typically a damaged plug, cable, or fuse) or should be disposed of.
+Repairs by a competent person can be retested on a follow-up visit.
+We don't charge separately for recommending disposal — that's part of the standard service.
+Failed items remain visible in your account so the audit trail is complete.

 Do I need PAT testing for new equipment?

-New electrical equipment is presumed safe and does not require PAT testing on first use.
-However, many businesses choose to PAT test new items to establish a baseline asset register.
-After the first 12 months, the standard testing schedule applies.
+New electrical equipment is presumed safe under the supplier's CE/UKCA marking and does not require PAT testing on first use.
+However, many businesses include new items in their first PAT cycle to establish a complete asset register from day one.
+The IET Code of Practice recommends a visual inspection of new items before first use.
+After the first 12 months in service, new equipment falls into the standard testing schedule appropriate for its environment.

 Reviewed by RiskSorted's compliance team.
 RiskSorted's in-house team holds collective qualifications across NEBOSH General Certificate, IOSH Managing Safely, Fire Risk Assessment (PAS 79-1), and electrical compliance.
 All service guides are reviewed against current UK regulations and the latest editions of the relevant British and ACoP standards.